DTMBX/TillerPro/_posts/2025-11-02-nj-tile-bath-consultation-guide.md

 **Next step:**

-- Email your **five photos** and quick measurements to <a href="mailto:info@tillerstead.com?subject=Project%20Inquiry&body=Hi%20Tillerstead%2C%0AI'm%20interested%20in...">
+-- Email your **five photos** and quick measurements to [Email Tillerstead](mailto:info@tillerstead.com?subject=Project%20Inquiry&body=Hi%20Tillerstead%2C%0AI%27m%20interested%20in...) , or
-Email Tillerstead
-</a>, or

 - Visit the **Contact** page and tap **“Start Your Project”** to share details for a streamlined estimate.

 Whether you’re in **Egg Harbor Township, Galloway, or elsewhere in Atlantic County**, the goal is the same: a calm, honest consultation and tile or bathroom work you’re proud to live with every day.

----

 Do the work with integrity and care.
 That's the Tillerstead approach to every consultation and project.